antoineboquet/greek-conversion/README.md

-  xi_ks?: boolean,               // transliterate 'ξ' as 'ks' (defaults to: 'x') rho_rh?: boolean,              // transliterate 'ρ' as 'rh' even if it doesn't have a rough breathing chi_kh?: boolean,              // transliterate 'χ' as 'kh' (defaults to: 'ch') upsilon_y?: boolean,           // transliterate 'υ' as 'υ' (defaults to: 'u') lunatesigma_s?: boolean        // transliterate 'ϲ' [U+03F2] as 's' (defaults to: 'c') },
+  xi_ks?: boolean,               // transliterate 'ξ' as 'ks' (defaults to: 'x') rho_rh?: boolean,              // transliterate 'ρ' as 'rh' even if it doesn't have a rough breathing chi_kh?: boolean,              // transliterate 'χ' as 'kh' (defaults to: 'ch') upsilon_y?: boolean,           // transliterate 'υ' as 'y' (defaults to: 'u') lunatesigma_s?: boolean        // transliterate 'ϲ' [U+03F2] as 's' (defaults to: 'c') },